claudiasilva00/Hanabi/README.md

 # Hanabi
-hanabi game developed in C
+hanabi game developed in my first college year for a group project